 Our Stance on Drugs

 The NNRF maintains a neutral approach to psychedelic drugs.
 The focus of the NNRF is to address the growing global concerns of HPPD and VS, rather than enter into the fray of the global drug debate.
 We do not align ourselves with any particular agenda or view, as this is not our interest or in any way relative to the objectives of the organization.
-We have no desire to alienate ourselves from any subset of groups, organizations or society due to our alignment with any particular cause.
-Our focus is on getting HPPD and VS the attention, awareness, and treatment required to help a desperate community in the search for treatment and relief.
+We have no desire to alienate ourselves from any subset of groups, organizations or society due to alignment with any particular cause.
+Our focus is on getting HPPD and VS the attention, awareness, and treatment required to help a desperate community in search for effective treatment and relief.

 The Stigma Associated With HPPD